 Assuming the Judge determines you are disabled and even if you do not have any earned credits from your prior work to qualify for SSDI, you may still be eligible for SSI benefits.
 SSI is based on financial need.
 In general, you cannot have property valued over Two Thousand and No/100ths Dollars ($2,000.00) excluding the value of your home.
 Also, you cannot qualify for SSI if you have over a certain amount of household income.
 Household income includes the income of all people living in the home.
 Generally, a couple cannot have over about One Thousand One Hundred and No/100ths Dollars ($1,100.00) per month income.
 This amount is increased for children in the home and other factors.
 The amount of benefits may be reduced based on income of the household and depending on the number of children in the household and living arrangements.

 Children under the age of 18 may qualify for SSI benefits, if determined disabled.
 However, the financial need requirements applies.
-Under SSI, the maximum benefit for 2013 is $710 per month for an individual, but the typical beneficiary receives less.
-Benefits average $527 per month for an individual, a little more that $17 per day.
+Under SSI, the maximum benefit is about $750 per month for an individual, but the typical beneficiary receives less.

 Widow's or widower's benefits